auntduda/auntduda/README.md

 - ✍ I'm a Computer Scientist by UnB (Universidade de Brasília).
 - :computer: Learning Cybersecurity so I can become a Criptography specialist and pursue a career as a Blue Team member
-- :construction_worker: I'm a BI Analyst at Secretaria de Comunicação da Presidência da República (SECOM)
+- :construction_worker: I'm a Software Engineer Backend at Uber
 - :pencil: Trying to enter a Master's Program and get well paid

 ## :mag_right: How to reach me: